MarshallAsch/ns3-container/README.md

 # NS-3 Container

 This will create a docker container for the [ns-3](https://www.nsnam.org/) network simulator.
-This repository is designed to be used as a base container for simulation models, expriments and CI piplines for ns3.
+This repository is designed to be used as a base container for simulation models, experiments and CI pipelines for ns3.

 This action can be used to check your code for multiple versions of ns-3, currently this will support `ns-3.32`, `ns-3.33`, `ns-3.34`, and `ns-3.35`.